 - be skilled in his/her particular profession (relevant to the issue of the case)

 - Have specialized knowledge through training, education, or practical experience

-The expert is qualified to opine on the case if and only if his or her professional knowledge and skill set will assist the jury better understand the evidence.
-The knowledge of the expert must be above and beyond the knowledge of the jury.
-He or she does not necessarily have to be the best in the field, nor be equipped with all of the facts regarding the case as long as his or her expertise is relevant.
+The expert is qualified to opine on the case if and only if his or her professional knowledge and skill set will assist the jury in better understanding the evidence.
+The expert’s knowledge must be above and beyond the knowledge of the jury.
+He or she does not necessarily have to be the best in the field, nor be equipped with all of the facts regarding the case, as long as his or her expertise is relevant.

 Admissibility of the Expert’s Testimony